dudeperf3ct/dudeperf3ct.github.io/_posts/2019-03-04-Mystery-of-Adversarial-Learning.md

 Another way is gradient hiding which consists of hiding information about model's gradient from adversary by using non-differentiable models such as a Decision Tree, a NearestNeighbor Classifier, or a Random Forest.
 However, this defense are easily fooled by learning a surrogate Black-Box model having gradient and crafting examples using it.
 The attacker can train their own model, a smooth model that has a gradient, make adversarial examples for their model, and then deploy those adversarial examples against our non-smooth model.

-There are many different defenses such as [Defensive Distillation](https://arxiv.org/pdf/1511.04508), image processing methods such as [scalar quantization, spatial smoothing filter](https://arxiv.org/pdf/1705.08378.pdf), [squeezing color bits and local/non-local spatial smoothing](https://arxiv.org/pdf/1704.01155.pdf)
+There are many different defenses such as [Defensive Distillation](https://arxiv.org/pdf/1511.04508), image processing methods such as [scalar quantization, spatial smoothing filter](https://arxiv.org/pdf/1705.08378.pdf), [squeezing color bits and local/non-local spatial smoothing](https://arxiv.org/pdf/1704.01155.pdf) and [many more]().

 Nicholas Carlini et al [On Evaluating Adversarial Robustness](https://arxiv.org/pdf/1902.06705.pdf)